What are the must see Disney Movies before my first visit to Disney World?

-So I’m not suggesting to watch it before a first visit!
+So I’m not suggesting to watch it before a first visit to Walk Disney World!

 My goal in this list is to keep it simple.
 Broad.
 Cover the basics.
 Hit the highlights!

-Enough base knowledge to make the magical moments even more magical but not so much that you’re adding additional pressure on your trip because you HAVE TO find a very specific character from a less well represented film that your child just happened to fall in love with 😉
+Enough base knowledge of Walt Disney World movies to make the magical moments even more magical but not so much that you’re adding additional pressure on your trip because you HAVE TO find a very specific character from a less well-represented film that your child just happened to fall in love with 😉

 Luckily Disney Jr has two great options to help introduce Mickey, Minnie, Pluto, Donald, Daisy

 Mickey IS Disney.
 Having knowledge about who Mickey is will enhance the magic of your stay.